GeolocationInvestigation TechniquesOSINT Methodology

 • Timestamp: Precise capture time, often revealing local timezone.

 Most social platforms (Twitter/X, Facebook) strip EXIF on upload.
 However, many secondary platforms (Telegram, Discord direct messages, personal blogs, and older Instagram uploads) do not.
-A single unstripped image can resolve a target's location to within 10 meters.
+A single unstripped image can materially narrow a location review.

 Practical Application

-Use tools like ExifTool or TraxinteL's Geolocate User Engine to batch-analyze downloaded images from a target's profile.
+Use tools like ExifTool or TraxinteL's Deep Search workflow to batch-analyze downloaded images from a target's profile.

 2. Shadow Analysis and Environmental Correlation